Accessibility Tools

 Chair – SANE and The Dax Centre

 Lucy Myer was appointed as Chair of SANE and The Dax Centre in 2020 and has been a member of the Board for the past seven years.
 Following her appointment as Chair of SANE, Lucy has overseen the development of SANE’s new 10-year vision and five-year strategic plan in 2021.
 Passionate about increasing awareness and funding for complex mental health issues Lucy brings her professional expertise to SANE from her background in commerce, marketing, and management.
 As a member of the Myer family, which has a long tradition of philanthropic giving, Lucy is committed to giving back and addressing some of the world’s key challenges, like mental health.
 Lucy has held key roles on the Education and Youth Committees of the Myer Foundation.
 Lucy holds a Bachelor of Commerce (Marketing and Management) from the University of Melbourne.
-Lucy is a mother of two young children and in her professional role she is the Go To Market manager at SEEK.
+Lucy is a mother of two young children and in her professional role she is the Strategy Manager at SEEK.
 A passionate advocate for mental health and physical wellbeing, Lucy is driven by a desire to make a significant impact.
 Lucy has a personal commitment to SANE’s vision as someone with a lived experience of managing challenges with her own mental health and physical wellbeing, and provides support for others close to her who live with mental health difficulties.

 Directors